chengzhe-xu/OmniDrive/deploy/deploy.md

 The exported ONNX model for the vision component will be at the `./onnxs/eva_base_tinyllama.onnx`.

 > **NOTE**:
 > We observe higher numerical sensitivity nature in omnidrive.
 Using FP16 precision for the whole network may cause significant performance degradation.
 When using FP16 precision, we recommend that you convert only the backbone as FP16 and keep the remaining operators in FP32.
-To set the precision for specific parts of the vision network, we mark the operations and generate a seperate ONNX model for FP16 engine building, which has the filename ending with ```_fp16.onnx```.
+To set the precision for specific parts of the vision network, we mark the operations and generate a seperate ONNX model for FP16 engine building, which has the filename ending with ```_mixed_precision.onnx```.

 We can then build the TensorRT engines for the vision component using ```trtexec```.
-Be sure to use the ONNX file ending with ```_fp16.onnx``` when building FP16 engines:
+Be sure to use the ONNX file ending with ```_mixed_precision.onnx``` when building engines with FP16 enabled:
 ```bash
 export TRT_HOME=<TensorRT_PATH>
 export LD_LIBRARY_PATH=${TRT_HOME}/lib/:$LD_LIBRARY_PATH